ysoftwareab/yplatform/doc/ci-sh.md

   * see [repo/ci.sh/notifications.inc.sh](../repo/ci.sh/notifications.inc.sh)
   * Travis CI has built-in functionality for job notifications on success/failure.
-    But other platforms, like Github Actions, do not have such functionality, therefore one needs an extra final stage to send out notifications.
+    But other platforms, like Github Actions, do not have such functionality, therefore one needs an extra final phase to send out notifications.
   * exit code doesn't affect build's success/failure

-For each stage in `.travis.yml`, we simply call `./.ci.sh <stage>`.
+For each phase in `.travis.yml`, we simply call `./.ci.sh <phase>`.
 Similarly, we can reproduce this pipeline in CircleCI, Github Actions, etc.

 See for yourself.
 Search `.ci.sh before_install` in